 And you should note their recent comments on the current market.

-This month Tom Gardner, CEO of the Motley Fool, sent an email to his subscribers about the current market.
-Here are the highlights of that email …”These past several months have been rough….
+Recently Tom Gardner, CEO of the Motley Fool, sent an email to his subscribers about the current market.
+Here are the highlights of that email: “These past several months have been rough….
 But history indicates that it is exactly in these times of pain that fortunes can be made….
 I believe the worst of this market correction is over….
 Now, it’s time to deploy our excess cash positions more aggressively…”

-So, while some of the Fool’s high flying stocks over the years like NFLX and SHOP have been beaten down, this might be a good time to start buying them again.
+So, while some of the Fool’s high flying stocks over the years like NFLX and SHOP are well off their highs, this might be a good time to start buying them again.
 The Fool has recently re-recommended a few, but also told subscribers which ones to stay away from.

 Ok, back to my review…

 I have found over the last 6 years that the longer you hold their stock picks the better they perform.
-But most importantly, the more they beat the SP500’s returns.
+But most importantly, the longer you hold them more they beat the SP500.

 My Motley Fool Experiment